Dealing with Bacteria

 First, we identify and fill any spots of decay, then prepare teeth with a cleaning and etching solution.
 After about 15 seconds, we thoroughly rinse the solution, dry the surface, coat teeth with sealant, and harden it with a curing light.
 The entire procedure is quick, easy, and comfortable.
 It takes about 10 to 45 minutes, depending on the number of teeth to seal.

 Dental sealants create an impenetrable physical barrier for small food particles and cavity-causing bacteria, making them highly effective in preventing tooth surface decay and the resulting cavities.
 Sealants last up to ten years.
 Most insurance companies only cover sealant procedures at a minimal level, but the good news is that insurance companies seem to be recognizing this technique's value as a preventive measure that reduces future dental costs and more aggressive treatments.
-Ask us about dental sealants for you and your kids today!
+Ask us about dental sealants for you and your family today!